 On May 2015, the Council's Cabinet agreed in principle to the establishment of the Housing Company, Mercury Land Holdings (MLH), which would be a wholly Council owned, arms-length commercial entity which would participate in the development of market rent and market sale homes in the borough.

-MLH has already completed the development of 65 units at Cathedral Court, and is anticipating practical completion of 44 units at 75 North Street in September 2019.
-Its objectives in 2019/20 include:
+MLH has already completed the development of 65 units at Cathedral Court, and completed 44 PRS units at 75 North Street in March 2020.